MicrosoftDocs/SupportArticles-docs/support/iis/http-error-500-19-webpage.md

 Resolution

+- Verify that the file path exists.
+- Verify that the file path is correctly named.
-Verify that the file path exists, is correctly named, has the correct file-level permissions set, and is pointing to a valid file system type.
-If you are not sure what the file path is, use the Process Monitor or Failed Request Tracing tool to identify it.
+- Verify that the file path has the correct file-level permissions set.
+- Verify that the file path is pointing to a valid file system type.

+If you aren't sure what the file path is, use the Process Monitor or Failed Request Tracing tool to identify it.

 ## HRESULT code 0x8007052e